jay/QTestService/README.md

 ### There is a delay before your process is created.

 On the Windows 7 x64 SP1 computer that I am running QTestService on it can take up to 10 seconds before the service receives notification that the console has been connected to a different session.
 I don't know what causes the delay.
+In the Windows Application event log I see this info message from Winlogon:

+`The winlogon notification subscriber <SessionEnv> was unavailable to handle a notification event.`

 QTestService only starts your process after it has received the notification.

 ### Error: CreateProcessAsUser failed, GetLastError: 5